-The District will advertise the RFQ and post it on its website, in news media, and a newspaper of general circulation published in or near Kitsap County as well as the DJC.
+The District will advertise the RFQ and post it on its website, in the Kitsap Sun (a newspaper of general circulation published in Kitsap County), as well as the DJC.

-After SOQ's have been scored, the selection committee will meet with the shortlisted teams to better understand the project approach and have an opportunity to meet each team member in person.
+After SOQ's have been scored, the selection committee will meet with the shortlisted teams to better understand their project approach and have an opportunity to meet each team member in person.